fallingstar12366/kaj-community-art/CONTRIBUTING.md

 - Ask for new types of KAJ-themed content (like icons, themes, small apps, etc.)

 ---
+Example issue you can copy and adapt:

+Title:
+Wallpaper idea: KAJ in the moonlight

+Description:
+I’d love a wallpaper showing KAJ under a full moon with a calm, blue color scheme.
+Could you add the text “Dream big” in elegant cursive in the bottom right corner?
+Here’s a sketch I made: [link]

 ## 🛠 How to Make a Request